-Phoenix Reisen is a German company based in Bonn, that started their operations in 1988 when they chartered the 1969-built Maksim Gorkiy from the Odessa-based Black Sea Shipping Company.
+Phoenix Reisen is a German company based in Bonn, that was founded in 1973 by Johannes Zurnieden as a travelbureau then without cruise interests.
+The company entered the cruise-business in 1988 when they chartered the 1969-built Maksim Gorkiy from the Odessa-based Black Sea Shipping Company.
 The charter would be a very lenghty one, it was signed for 20 years.
 Instead of being repainted in the company-colours, the ship kept sailing in her BLASCO livery, including the Sovjet Union's symbol of the hammer and chisel at her funnel.
 When in 1993 a second ship was chartered, the 1957-built Albatros (I), Phoenix Reisen applied their house colours to this ship.
 She recieved a turquoise funnel with a white, flying albatros as the logo, and also a tuquoise-coloured band at the hull.
 Still, Maxim Gorkiy kept her own colours and was not repainted.

 Amadea's version of the Phoenix funnel in 2011.